IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

  5. Automatic deployment with tools such as [Read the Docs](https://about.readthedocs.com/)

 For M2 internships, levels 1 and 2 are expected of all.
-Levels 3 and 4 are mostly relevant if you develop an external library containing more than a few functions.
+Levels 3 and 4 are mostly relevant if you develop a module or package containing more than a few functions.
 Level 5 is for wide-scale deployment.

 ## Self documenting-code